All About Your Health - For Everyone

 The essential fatty acids that benefit heart disease such as Omega 3, also have properties that are anti-inflammatory so relieve pain, improve breathing issues that have an inflammatory aspect, and reduce inflammation within the bowels.

-Sources of Omega 3 include: canola and olive oil, flax seeds, fish such as salmon, tuna, swordfish, and halibut, walnuts, and pumpkin seeds.
+Sources of omega 3 include: canola and olive oil, flax seeds, fish such as salmon, tuna, swordfish, and halibut, walnuts, and pumpkin seeds.

-Omega 3 supplements are usually available in the form of fish oil capsules, flax seed oil, borage oil, and evening primrose (which can balance estrogen and testosterone, and help to lower cholesterol).
+Omega 3 supplements are usually available in the form of fish oil capsules, flax seed oil, borage oil, and evening primrose oil (which can balance estrogen and testosterone, and help to lower cholesterol).

 However, before taking oil supplements, one should consult a medical doctor or nutritionist as natural does not always mean safe.

 For example, in some studies, the use of flax seed oil supplements has been shown to exacerbate prostate enlargement or cancer.
-Thus, some oncologists suggest that men consume flax seed powder and other food sources to increase Omega 3 instead of taking flax oil supplements.
+Thus, some oncologists suggest that men consume flax seed powder and other food sources to increase omega 3 instead of taking flax oil supplements.

 Fish oil supplements also may contain heavy metal toxins depending on the conditions of the water and pollutants that fish may ingest.
 Thus, people with compromised livers, immunity systems, or kidneys should consult a doctor before taking fish oil supplements.